dhiway/cord/docs/runbooks/origin-orbis-clean-genesis-launch.md

 2. Replace the candidate inputs with reviewed inputs.
 Origin requires at least four unique validators.
 Orbis requires at least two fixed collators, relay id `origin`, para/token-network id `1006`, and separate governance/block-authority accounts.
-3. Build the Orbis node with `cargo build --release -p origin-omni-node --features on-chain-release-build`.
-The metadata-hash-enabled runtime is the default; retaining the explicit feature documents production intent and embeds the Commons runtime supplied to the genesis validator.
-4. Run `python3 scripts/validate_origin_orbis_genesis.py --origin-node <origin> --orbis-node
+3. Run `python3 scripts/validate_origin_orbis_genesis.py --origin-node <origin> --orbis-node
-   <origin-omni-node> --compact-wasm <metadata-build-compact.wasm> --write-evidence`.
-The validator
-   requires `subwasm`; it discovers it from `PATH` unless `--subwasm <path>` overrides discovery.
-It builds every raw spec twice, derives the Orbis genesis state root from its genesis head, checks native bootstrap/default state, and emits the AC21/AC22/M6 reports.
+   <origin-orbis> --compact-wasm <metadata-build-compact.wasm> --write-evidence`.
+It builds every raw spec twice, derives the Orbis genesis state
+   root from its genesis head, checks native bootstrap/default state, and emits the AC21/AC22/M6 reports.
-5. Archive the input hashes, raw-spec hashes, Origin raw-storage identity, Orbis state root, runtime WASM hashes, source revision, tool versions, and the three reports.
+4. Archive the input hashes, raw-spec hashes, Origin raw-storage identity, Orbis state root, runtime WASM hashes, source revision, tool versions, and the three reports.
 Obtain runtime, security, and release-owner signatures over that exact envelope.
-6. Replace the pending launch payload with the final identities, set activation only after the launch ceremony, set the bounded finalization/launch timestamps, and collect all five role signatures over the canonical payload.
+5. Replace the pending launch payload with the final identities, set activation only after the launch ceremony, set the bounded finalization/launch timestamps, and collect all five role signatures over the canonical payload.
 Rebuild the node so the approved envelope is embedded.
 Never promote the candidate fixture or an unsigned